Glossick/akasha/akasha/docs/philosophy.md

 ## Semantic Over Syntax

-Most search systems match strings.
+Many search systems match strings.
 You search for "Alice" and find documents containing "Alice".
 This works, but it's brittle.
 Misspellings break it.
 Synonyms break it.
 Context breaks it.

-Akasha searches by meaning.
+Akasha uses semantic search via embeddings.
 The query "Who collaborates with Alice?" finds entities related to Alice semantically, even if the exact phrase "collaborates with" never appears in the stored text.
 This is possible because embeddings capture semantic similarity—texts with similar meanings have similar vector representations.

-This shift from syntax to semantics enables more natural interaction.
+This semantic approach enables more natural interaction.
 You ask questions as you would ask a colleague, not as you would query a database.

 ## Ontological Flexibility

 Different domains require different ways of understanding.
 A software project might think in terms of processes: development, testing, deployment.
 A product catalog might think in terms of entities: products, categories, suppliers.

-Traditional systems force you into one ontological model.
-Akasha allows you to define your own.
-Through extraction prompt templates, you can implement substance ontology, process ontology, relational ontology, or domain-specific ontologies.
+Many GraphRAG systems use fixed ontological models.
+Akasha allows you to define your own through extraction prompt templates, enabling you to implement substance ontology, process ontology, relational ontology, or domain-specific ontologies.

 This flexibility acknowledges that reality resists single frameworks.
 What works for one domain may not work for another.
 Akasha provides the mechanism; you provide the perspective.